grunka/fortuna/README.md

 It's fairly simple, add the fortuna-2.0.jar to your classpath and then create a new instance using the method createInstance on the class com.grunka.random.fortuna.Fortuna.
 What you get is a subclass of the normal Java Random class so wherever that can be used so can this.
 You should re-use this instance since creating a new one takes a little while, there is no gain in re-initializing it and the instance is thread safe.

-There is an included runnable class for outputting random data for testing purposes. [com.grunka.random.fortuna.Dump](https://github.com/grunka/Fortuna/blob/master/src/main/java/se/grunka/fortuna/tests/Dump.java).
+There is an included runnable class for outputting random data for testing purposes. [com.grunka.random.fortuna.Dump][dump_class].
 Dump outputs a specified number of megabytes of random data that can be used in other tools that analyze random data.

 ## Details